manjur2904/COVID-19-Tracker/README.md

-This is an Covid-19 Tracker app.
+This is a Covid-19 Tracker application.

 I used ReactJs to build this.